inaturalist/SeekReactNative/README.md

 Most third-party libraries use autolinking as of [React Native 0.60.0](https://facebook.github.io/react-native/blog/2019/07/03/version-60#native-modules-are-now-autolinked).
 Any exceptions are listed in the `react-native.config.js` file.
 Currently, [react-native-inat-camera](https://github.com/inaturalist/react-native-inat-camera) on Android is manually linked.

 ## Troubleshooting
 1. One common issue in React Native involves libraries not being found by the bundler.
-If this happens, React Native will display an error message that tells you to clear the cache using the following steps:
-    1. Clear watchman: `watchman watch-del-all`
-    2. Delete and reinstall node_modules: `rm -rf node_modules && npm install`
-    3. Reset the bundler cache: `npm start -- --reset-cache`
-2. Cleaning the project can also help with build issues.
-    1. To do this on Android, run `./gradlew clean` from within the `android` directory.
-    2. For iOS, use XCode > Product > Clean Build Folder.
+If this happens, try `npx react-native clean-project` to clear caches and reinstall node_modules and pods.

 ## Translations
 We do our translations on Crowdin.
 Head over to https://crowdin.com/project/seek and create an account, and you can start suggesting translations there.
 We regularly export translations from Crowdin and import them to this project.